vincent-maillou/PASIf/README.md

 ## 1. Compilation

-To comnpile the code using the Makefile you'll need to fulfill the following requirments:
+To compile the code using the Makefile you'll need to fulfill the following requirments:

 - __build-essential__ package with a gcc version <= 11.x
 - __python-dev__ package, make sure to match the dev package version with your python version.
 (3.10 have been used during the development)